 You may want to consider enabling GPS tracking for this extra security.
-You don’t need an internet connection and it’s easy to do.
-Check out this guide on how to set up GPS tracking.
+You don’t need an internet connection, and it’s easy to do.

 4. Only Use Licensed Taxis

-Most taxis waiting for fares at the airport are official taxis, as they need a license to operate within the airport.
+Most taxis waiting for fares at the airport are official, as they need a license to operate within the airport.
 Elsewhere there are also unofficial taxis – especially in cities.
 When I worked in London, I’ll admit that sometimes I used these unlicensed taxis.

 Several times, although we agreed on the price upfront, the driver demanded more money during the journey, claiming the mileage was further than expected!

 I decided never to be lured in again with the promise of a cheaper fare after one terrifying night when my taxi’s wheel came off as we were barrelling down the motorway at 70mph.
-The driver swerved to a halt just as we hit the motorway barrier, and then he scarpered like a ghost into the night, abandoning me and my female colleague to the freezing November drizzle.
+The driver swerved to a halt just as we hit the motorway barrier.
+Then he scarpered like a ghost into the night, abandoning my female colleague and me to the freezing November drizzle.

-The police officer who attended the scene said we’d been seconds away from crashing through the barrier and plunging into the ravine below.
-He also said the vehicle was an untaxed death-trap, and that the driver had probably fled because he was uninsured.
+The attending police officer said we’d been seconds away from crashing through the barrier and plunging into the ravine below.
+He also said the vehicle was an untaxed death trap, and the driver had probably fled because he was uninsured.
 OMG!

 5. Don’t Flash the Cash

-While it’s now possible to pay digitally for taxis, there are still many places where cash is still king.
-You need to be prepared for this.
-As part of your trip planning, check whether you will need to pay with cash for taxi fares.
+While it’s now possible to pay digitally for taxis, there are still many places where cash is king.
+Be prepared for this.
+As part of your trip planning, check whether you need to pay cash for taxi fares.

-You might like to use a money belt to keep your sash safe when traveling – but keep enough smaller notes in an accessible pocket ready to pay the driver.
-It’s a common scam in some countries for drivers to give the wrong change when they are paid with large notes, or to give the right amount of change, but in forged banknotes (this happened to me in Bulgaria).
+You might like to use a money belt to keep your sash safe when travelling – but keep enough smaller notes in an accessible pocket ready to pay the driver.
+It’s a common scam in some countries for drivers to give the wrong change when they are paid with large notes or to provide the right amount of change but in forged banknotes (this happened to me in Bulgaria).